Shetoraz/pySmsBomber/README.md

 # pySmsBomber

-pySmsBomber - free sms bomber.
-Can be used
+pySmsBomber - free sms bomber. Сan be anyone.
+The responsibility lies with the user

 ## Usage